MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M03_ak.md

 13. Select **Run** **query** from the upper right of the page.

-14. After a moment, you should see a green bar below the Request body window, with a checkmark and an **Accepted** message.
+14. Verify that a green **Accepted** status bar appears below the request body.

 15. Remove the whole content of the textbox in the textbox of **Request body**, you just used to create a team and replace it with the following content: